 - Rich, intensive, and varied courses go beyond the AP; students dive into fields they might not otherwise encounter in high school.

 - MSON faculty members are experts who teach to their passions.
 They come from member schools and demonstrate the best of independent school instruction: they value small class sizes and personal relationships and promote critical thinking and analysis.

 - Students selected for MSON hone their abilities to work independently, communicate proactively, and manage their time.

 From the beginning, MSON received critical guidance and support from three founding schools: Stanford Online High School, where the consortium’s technology is based; Hopkins School, which employs the Dean of Instruction; and Maret School, which received a grant from the Edward E. Ford Foundation to support the program’s development and played a formative role in the academics and administration of the program.

-The Malone Schools Online Network (MSON), now in its seventh school year, has its origins in the fellowship among 50 extraordinary independent schools across the United States.
+The Malone Schools Online Network (MSON), which began in 2013, has its origins in the fellowship among 50 extraordinary independent schools across the United States.
 These schools all received transformational endowment gifts from the Malone Family Foundation that allow them to fund Malone Scholars each year.